corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 ## Create the `BoardingTicketContract`

-Now that you've written your first contract, try writing the `BoardingTicketContract` using the following information.
+Now that you've written your first contract, write the `BoardingTicketContract`.

-The `BoardingTicketState` will be used on two occasions, which means that the `BoardingTicketContract` should have a `Commands` interface that carries two commands corresponding to the contract's two intentions:
+The `BoardingTicketState` will be used on two occasions: when the ticket is created by Mars Express and when the ticket is redeemed by the customer.
+This means that the `BoardingTicketContract` should have a `Commands` interface that carries two commands corresponding to the contract's two intentions.

-* Mars Express creates the ticket to go to Mars.
-This intention is expressed by the `CreateTicket` command.
-* Peter redeems the `BoardingTicket` state.
-This intention is expressed by the `RedeemTicket` command.

 The rules inside the `requireThat` Corda DSL helper method are: